Roman Republic (1849–1850): Proclamation of the Roman Republic

+Foreign intervention

 The Pope asked for military help from Catholic countries.
 Saliceti and Montecchi left the Triumvirate; their places were filled on 29 March by Saffi and Giuseppe Mazzini, the Genoese founder of the journal La Giovine Italia, who had been the guiding spirit of the Republic from the start.
 Mazzini won friends among the poor by confiscating some of the Church's large landholdings and distributing them to peasants.
 He inaugurated prison and insane asylum reforms, freedom of the press, and secular education, but shied away from the "Right to Work" or work guarantee programs for unemployed poor, having seen the compromise National Workshops measure of Louis Blanc fail in France shortly before.

-Garibaldi capturing four French guns at Rome.
-Illustration from The Life and Times of Garibaldi, published by Walter Scott.

 However, the government's policies (lower taxes, increased spending) were fiscally expansionary and involved a decrease in the value of the currency.

 Piedmont was at risk of attack by Austrian forces, and the Republic's movement of troops in the area was a threat to Austria (which was certainly capable of attacking Rome itself).
 The commander-in-chief of Austrian forces in Milan, Count Joseph Radetzky von Radetz, had remarked during the "Five Glorious Days" of Milan, "Three days of blood will give us thirty years of peace".

 But the Roman Republic would fall to another, unexpected enemy.
 In France, newly elected President Louis Napoleon, who would soon declare himself emperor Napoleon III, was torn.
 He himself had participated in an insurrection in the Papal States against the Pope in 1831, but at this point, he was under intense pressure from ultramontane French Catholics, who had voted overwhelmingly for him.
 Additionally, an intervention into Rome would expand French influence in Italy while weakening Habsburg influence, both being foreign policy goals of Louis Napoleon.
 Thus, though he hesitated to betray Italian liberals, Louis Napoleon ultimately decided to send French troops to restore the Pope.